BrentMRPalmer/CSI4107-A1/README.md

 #### Query 1
 Below are the first 10 results of our information retrieval system for the first test query (note that the first odd query has ID 9).
 These were accessed from the `Results.txt` file, which contains the top 100 documents for every query.

+Query 9 is `32% of liver transplantation programs required patients to discontinue methadone treatment in 2001.`
 ```
 9 Q0 44265107 1 18.958258391537722 text_included
 9 Q0 24700152 2 7.423023189374037 text_included